 Let’s face it: Some crops are just easier to grow than others.
 Check out this list of a dozen easy vegetables to grow for a good harvest.
 They’re the perfect crops for beginning gardeners!

-If you’re new to growing food, you might want to keep it simple and stick with options that are sure to leave you feeling successful at the end of your first official growing season.
+If you’re new to growing vegetables, keep it simple and stick with options that are sure to leave you feeling successful at the end of your first official growing season.

 These easy to grow vegetables offer great odds and are some of the easiest to add to your vegetable garden, assuring a successful garden harvest.
 Unless otherwise noted, these crops can easily be direct seeded in the garden.

 Cool Season Vegetable Crops